bitaps-com/mnemonic-offline-tool/BIP/mnemonic-improvement.md

  cryptocurrency wallets backup for personal use.

-### BIP39 checksum

-BIP39 describes an algorithm for converting a secret value (BIP32 seed) into a mnemonic code.
-This algorithm provides the calculation of the checksum, which is written at the end and affects the last word in the code.
-This checksum is excessive since there is no practical benefit from it.
-The number of bits in a checksum is so small that it does not allow you to restore the word order in case it is lost.
-In the case of a typo, the BIP39 wordlist itself allows you to correct it.
-Additionally, the presence of a checklist makes it impossible to generate a mnemonic phrase manually for wallets that strictly control checksum.
-The checksum MUST be ignored by Wallets to enable manually generation and protect privacy with the opportunity for plausible deniability.

 ### Manually generation

 The mnemonic phrase is inherently a backup of access to the wallet.
 To ensure reliable backup storage developed